Good things to know and do

 Clothing: Lightweight, breathable fabrics are the way to go here on the island.
 Shorts, swimwear and flip flops keep you chilled on our beaches.
 A thin sweater will keep you cozy in the evenings.
 And semi-casual wear for women, and a jacket for men, will get you into all of our fine dining restaurants.
 Whatever you do, don’t pack too much, as you’ll want to take some of our special clothing back home with you.

 Communications: Jamaica is well connected to the rest of the world.
 Direct international telephone service operates in all areas, 24 hours a day, and telephone operators will gladly facilitate collect, third-party or credit card calls.
 E-mail and Internet access is available too, usually at hotels and parish libraries, but also at local Internet cafes.
-Three daily newspapers and five weekend newspapers will keep you in the know, while some hotels and gift shops receive the international editions.
+Three daily newspapers and two weekend newspapers will keep you in the know, while some hotels and gift shops receive the international editions.

 Driving: Here on the island, we drive on the left side of the road.
 The speed limit is 50 kmph (30 mph) in built-up areas, and 80 kmph (50 mph) on highways, and all drivers are required to carry a valid license.
 Jamaica recognizes valid International Driver’s Licenses, but visitors from North America may use their country's license for up to three months per visit.
 Car rental is available in most major towns, cities and airports, but you can be no younger than 25 years old to hire a car yourself.